thundergolfer/thundergolfer.github.io/collections/_posts/2026-05-02-beautiful-abilene.md

 |                       | Monthly people costs | $6.3M            | 1.5%               |
 |                       | Total OPEX           | $51.2M           | 12.0%              |

-Ugly Stargate Abeline is spending _75%_ of its OPEX on IT equipment alone.
+Ugly Stargate Abeline is spending _75%_ of its monthlys on IT equipment alone.
 We're going to see just how cheap it is to buy beauty when your datacenter cost sheet looks like this.

 ## Beautiful Stargate Abilene